alpernakin/Download-App-Container/README.md

 # Future Work

 On the backend, the socket clients can be classified depending on the client necessity to stream only relevant data.
 It currently streams all new data.

+The map restrictions can be enhanced depending on the expected amount of data.
+It would be heavy for approx. 1-2 years of period with over 15 millions of data.

 The rest of the future work can be found by **todo** keyword on the project files.